 To Remain in the EU

-To accept the May-EU treaty.
+To accept the final form of a May-EU treaty.

 The referendum needs to be far better supervised to make sure expenditure constraints are observed and unattributal social media and foreign interference is blocked.